Looking for the best things to do in Jervis Bay?!

-Apart from the beautiful beaches, there are many other fun-fuelled things to do in Jervis Bay such as taking a stroll along the scenic White Sands Walk, marveling at the view from cliff-top lookouts, whale watching tours, and tasting the vegetarian food at Pilgrims cafe.
+Apart from the beautiful beaches, there are many other fun-fuelled things to do in Jervis Bay such as taking a stroll along the scenic White Sands Walk, marveling at the view from cliff-top lookouts, and whale-watching tours, to name a few.

-I recommend spending anywhere between 2 days and 1 week to explore all of the Jervis Bay attractions.
+I recommend spending anywhere between 2 days and 1 week exploring all of the Jervis Bay attractions.

 Jervis Bay is approximately a 3-hour drive south of Sydney.

-It’s best to have your own vehicle to visit as public transportation options are far and few between.
+It’s best to have your own vehicle to visit as public transportation options are few and far between.

-Alternatively, you can do a day trip to Jervis Bay from Sydney which is a small group tour that includes transport to and from Sydney, a coastal cruise on a bike along the white-sand shoreline of Jervis Bay, and a visit to the world’s whitest sand beach, Hyams Beach.
+This small group tour includes transport to and from Sydney, a coastal cruise on a bike along the shoreline of Jervis Bay, and a visit to the world’s whitest sand beach, Hyams Beach.

 13 AWESOME THINGS TO DO IN JERVIS BAY